 Unlike the rest of us mortals, narcissists don’t think twice about walking up to a man/woman many of us would normally consider outside of our league, and “confidently” start a conversation.
 How can anyone not be enthralled by them?
 And because they are so overconfident and self-assured, you end up exchanging phone numbers.
 At first they are very charming (as long as you “behave”), but you quickly realize that you crossed paths with the emotional torture-master/queen.

-Nothing you do is ever right or enough.
+Nothing you do is ever right or good enough.
 Even something as simple as not responding within the time frame or manner the narcissist believes someone “interested” or “in love” should respond ticks him/her off, prime time.
 How can you be so insensitive, lack common courtesy, have no “class” etc (narcissist’s language translation: how can anyone treat me with all my greatness, wonderful-ness, amazing-ness, fabulous-ness, irresistibility etc. like this?).
 They start demanding respect and accuse you of being unappreciative for all the things they do for you.

 What began as a whirlwind romance with the “most wonderful” man/woman in the world is now torture chamber.
 You’re unhappy, miserable, and your self-esteem… forget about self, esteem.
 You don’t have one anymore.